riazufila/dotfiles/README.md

 NOTE:

-- Programs that are used along with the dotfiles are required to be installed manually.
+- Programs that are used along with the dotfiles are required to be installed manually (or just comment them out).